tardate/LittleArduinoProjects/Electronics101/UltrasonicAlarm/README.md

 It's quite ingenious:

-* a freerunning inverter-based oscillator provides a steady stream of trigger pulses
+* a free-running inverter-based oscillator provides a steady stream of trigger pulses
 * echo pulse triggers a 555 timer monostable
 * the 555 timer produces a calibration pulse, duration is set by R5 potentiometer
 * the XOR compares the echo pulse with the calibration pulse and goes high when these are different: a pulse-width comparator